 In case we have high blood glucose levels, then we’ve probably been advised to limit the intake of simple sugars, increase the consumption of vegetables, leafy greens, and whole grains, and to avoid highly processed carbs.

 These are things we should do in order to have better health.
 However, maintaining low blood glucose can be hard.
-A diet which seems to be useful is the low carb diet.
-However, there are other foods which can help.
+A diet that seems to be useful is the low carb diet.
+However, there are other foods that can help.

-There are foods which can help by improving the insulin sensitivity or lowering blood glucose levels.
+There are foods that can help by improving insulin sensitivity or lowering blood glucose levels.
 Intrigued?
 Read on, to find out more about these foods that lower blood glucose levels.

 Almonds are rich in polyunsaturated fats, protein, and fiber.
 As a matter of fact, these are the perfect components of a healthy and balanced diet.
 It is shown that almonds can help stabilize blood glucose levels.

-Also, we can add almonds to salads, and we can slice them and add them in different Asian dishes.
+Also, we can add almonds to salads, and we can slice them and add them to different Asian dishes.

 One serving of asparagus contains 20 calories, 5 g of carbs, and it is abundant in folate, antioxidants, and fiber.

 In addition, the delicious asparagus contains glutathione, which helps increase the production of insulin and lowers blood glucose levels.

 Broccoli is a natural source of chromium, and it is abundant in fiber.
 Both chromium and fiber are beneficial when it comes to treating diabetes.

 We can lightly steam the broccoli and serve it with a touch of sea salt and olive oil.
 Also, we can add it to sandwiches, salads, and soups.